cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

  4.3.2. ....
 Keys stored in the files of the PSE directory 4.4. ....
 Installation under multi-user operating systems 4.5. ....
-Operating under multi-user operating systems
+Operating under multi-user operating systems 4.6. ....
+Installation on a network drive --> Online help problem
  5. ....
 List of delivered files
  5.1. ....
 Checking the integrity of downloaded files
  6. ....
 Brief history of the released main versions of CrypTool